code-with-bellsoft/hardened-images-jrush/slides.md

 ---
 ## Typical container image is not a safe place:<br/> phantoms in the fog

-- CVEs: dozens? hundreds?<br/><br/>
-    - Scanners are paranoid, but not always efficient
-    - Specific weapon for each phantom -> Patches
-    - What if there's no patch upstream?
+- Vulnerabilities (CVEs): security weaknesses that can be exploited
+- Hundreds of vulnerabilities
+- Patches: how you can eliminate a specific phantom

 ---

 ## Not a dystopian phantasy, but reality of modern cloud deployments

-- 40,003 CVEs recorded in 2024 (39% more than in 2023)
+- 40,003 CVEs recorded in 2024 - 39% more than in 2023
 - 604 vulnerabilities in an average container image
-- 12.4% of components are manifestless
 - 44% of Java services contain known-exploited vulnerabilities
-- 91% of projects contain outdated OSS components
+- 91% of projects contain OSS components not updated after CVEs were found and patched
-- Most vulnerabilities in Debian packages

 ---
 layout: cover
 ---

-## One would probably get away with that, but...

----

-## No way for normal operation in a broken reality

-- Delayed deployments
-- Revenue loss
-- Operational burden
-- Broken SLAs
-- Incompliance with regulations

----
-layout: cover
----
+# What do you do if your app lives in such a city?
 ## Three solutions: attack, stay, leave

 ---

 ## Attack outsiders first

-- No idea who to attack
-- No idea how to attack
+- Knowing martial arts doesn't mean you should go looking for thugs

 ---

 ## Stay and defend the old order

-- Most teams do that now
-- Look for patches reactively
 - React to security incidents
-- Block deploys if smth is wrong
-- Scan -> patch -> scan -> patch -> scan ...
+- Why should you solve the issues in the code you didn't write?

 ---